Rules to Remember When Enforcing Legal Billing Guidelines

 But without the right approach to enforcement, all that positive potential stays stuck on the page.

-To ensure your detailed documentation translates into real-world results, keep the following keys in mind when enforcing legal billing guidelines.
+To ensure your detailed documentation translates into real-world results, keep the following keys in mind when enforcing your outside counsel billing guidelines.

 Forge Internal Alignment First

 Although the initial discussion may reach every corner of the department, the final act of authoring legal billing guidelines usually falls to a select few people.
 As a result, not everyone will share the same nuanced understanding the day your policies are published.

 This workflow isn’t flawed, but it is incomplete.
 Because if those variations in knowledge result in conflicting feedback delivered to law firms, then you’ll only be adding to the confusion you’ve worked so hard to eliminate.
 So save yourself from that fate by holding at least a brief sync internally before sharing any new rules with outside counsel.